Feeling Bored? You’re Not Broken - You’re Human

 In simple terms: your attention wants a home, but can’t find one.

-So, before asking what should I do, it helps to ask:
+So, before asking what I should do, it helps to ask:

 “What kind of bored am I right now?”